glwu/WinT-Messenger/Readme.md

 	* [http://learn.github.com](http://learn.github.com)
 2. Install the Qt SDK from [http://qt-project.org/downloads](http://qt-project.org/downloads).
 3. Download the source code.
-4. Open the wint-messenger.pro file.
+4. Open the wint-im.pro file.
 5. Configure the project.
 6. Hack the source code.
 7. Compile it and have fun.
 8. (Optional) debug your hacks.
+9. Have fun!